RunestoneInteractive/RunestoneServer/overview/overview.rst

 Unit Tests for Code
 -------------------

 Its nice to be able to have students solve a particular problem by writing some code, its even better if you can give them some feedback and provide some tests for them.
-Much of the ``unittest`` module from Python is available in the ``unittestgui`` module for activecode.
+Much of the ``unittest`` module from Python is available in the ``unittest`` module for activecode.
 Take a look:

 .. activecode:: units1

    def add(a,b):
       return 4

-   import unittestgui
+   from unittest.gui import TestCaseGui

-   class myTests(unittestgui.unittest):
+   class myTests(TestCaseGui):

        def testOne(self):
            self.assertEqual(add(2,2),4,"A feedback string when the test fails")